urosevic/head-footer-code/readme.txt

 * Set article specific custom code for body section (after the `<body>`) - **Requires WordPress 5.2!**
 * Set article specific custom content for footer page section (before the `</body>`)
 * Choose priority of printed custom code to head/body/footer sections (lower number mean far from `</head>` and `</body>` and closer to `<body>`, higher number means closer to `</head>` and `</body>` and farther to `<body>`)
-* Choose which post types will have enabled article specific head/footer fields
+* Choose which post types will have enabled article specific head/body/footer fields
 * Choose should article specific head/body/footer code be appended to site-wide code, or will replace site-wide code
 * Site-wide section located under **Tools** > **Head & Footer Code**
 * If you have set WP_DEBUG constant in `wp-config.php` to `true`, you'll see site-wide and article specific entries in page source code wrapped to comments.

-General settings, including HEAD, FOOTER global code and priority, have been saved to WordPress option `auhfc_settings`.
+General settings, including HEAD, BODY, FOOTER global code and priority, have been saved to WordPress option `auhfc_settings`.
 Each post/page/custom post type specific HEAD, BODY and FOOTER code have been saved to post meta `_auhfc`.
 On plugin uninstall these data is also deleted from database.